 If a proposal could receive either source of funding, we will give it much higher priority as an efficiency loan than as a sustainability grants and CMF grants.
 We prefer projects with a revenue stream that can fund more proposals in the future.

 Applying for funding is easy!
-Click here to download our super simple proposal templates.
+Click here to download our super simple proposal templates, fill it in, then send your full proposal to us by email.

 Please email us to get the conversation started.
 We're excited to hear from you and help you transform our campus and city!